mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

   feature: grails-vs-cuba/feature.png
 ---

-Since i started a transition from Grails to CUBA some time ago, i thought it might be a good idea to give you a technical comparison between those two frameworks and why I finally decided to give CUBA a shot in more and more of my projects.
+Since i started a transition from Grails to CUBA some time ago, i thought it would be a good idea to give you a technical comparison between those two frameworks.
+In this blog post series i go though different aspects, starting with data access and business logic in this post, to conclude why I finally decided to give CUBA a shot in more and more of my projects.

 <!-- more -->